j-buss/AutomateTheBoringStuffTutorial/chapter03/chapter03_practice_questions.md

 Q:5.
 How many global scopes are there in a Python program?
 How many local scopes?

+There is 1 global scope.
+Local scopes are defined for each function.
+There would be as many local scopes as functions defined.

 Q:6.
 What happens to variables in a local scope when the function call returns?

+They are essentially deleted

 Q:7.
 What is a return value?
 Can a return value be part of an expression?

 Q:8.
 If a function does not have a return statement, what is the return value of a call to that function?

+If there is not an explicit return value the function returns the special value: None

 Q:9.
 How can you force a variable in a function to refer to the global variable?

+It is possible to add the "global" keyword prior to the variable reference

 Q:10.
 What is the data type of None?

+A special data type that only has the value None.

 Q:11.
 What does the import areallyourpetsnamederic statement do?

+It makes the code in "areallyourpetsnamederic" file available for execution within the calling code, essentially making the ability to reuse previously defined code

 Q:12.
 If you had a function named bacon() in a module named spam, how would you call it after importing spam?

+import spam
+spam.bacon()

 Q:13.
 How can you prevent a program from crashing when it gets an error?

+Add code to handle potential errors by implementing a "try/except" block.

 Q:14.
 What goes in the try clause?
 What goes in the except clause?